gb160/gb160.github.io/info_purchasing.md

 The price of the app is £15 (UK/GBR) for a 12 month license, you will be entitled to free updates within that 12 months.

-If you select 'Paying for goods or services' a fee to paypal will be charged, in which case the price is £17 (UK/GBR)

 In the case of upgrading/losing your device, it is possible to switch your login to a different device for a further £5 (UK/GBR)

+**We now accept payment via Paypal, Bitcoin or Ethereum**

+Paypal Note: If you select 'Paying for goods or services' a fee to paypal will be charged, in which case the price is £17 (UK/GBR)

-If none of this is a problem then tap the button below to Paypal £15 UK/GBR
+If none of this is a problem then proceed with payment using your chosen method with one of the below buttons.

-{% include button_paypal.html %}
+{% include button_paypal.html %}{% include button_crypto.html %}

-Please put your email address in the PayPal reference so I know who you are, and send me a quick email confirming your payment has been made, PayPal notifications are very often late/non existent.
+For all payment options, when your payment is complete please send an email using the button below so i can get you up and running as quickly as possible...Notifications (especially Paypal) are often slow.

+{% include button_email.html %}

 **Note: If you email me and get no reply, please check your spam/junk folder.
 I respond to every email.**
-**Also please note that many Russian email domains block emails from ProtonMail, so if your email address end with '.ru' please use a different one.
+**Also please note that many Russian email domains (mail.ru etc) block emails from ProtonMail, so if your email address end with '.ru' please use a different one.
 Gmail/Hotmail/iCloud etc all work fine.**

 # Contact and Support